a0s/aws-architecture-design/README.md

 - **Network segmentation**: Separate subnets into public and private, placing resources in private subnets whenever possible
 - **Traffic ingress**: All incoming traffic must pass through a Load Balancer with WAF enabled
 - **WAF placement**: Use WAF on Load Balancer or CloudFront - apply it as early as possible in the traffic flow to filter malicious requests before they reach your infrastructure
+- **Origin protection**: Protect origin servers from direct access bypassing WAF.
+Ensure ALB is not publicly accessible or restrict access via Security Groups to only allow traffic from CloudFront
 - **Traffic egress**: Outbound traffic from private subnets should only go through NAT, or be eliminated entirely if not needed.
 If a service doesn't need to work with external APIs, it shouldn't have internet access at all
 - **Operator access**: Access to internal resources only through jumphost or VPN
 - **IAM as single source of truth**: All operator access is managed through IAM / IAM Identity Center.
 Prefer temporary credentials and role assumption over static keys